Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 Stargazers watching the night sky at Headlands Dark Sky Park in Michigan

-Events & Programs
+Events and Programs

-Headlands runs free programming throughout the year — meteor-shower gatherings, eclipse viewings, and a regular midweek stargazing series with guest speakers and star maps.
+Headlands runs free programming throughout the year — meteor-shower gatherings, eclipse viewings, and a regular stargazing series with guest speakers and star maps.
 The Waterfront Event Center and Observatory host indoor and outdoor sessions and public telescope nights.

 When to Visit